Document Type : Research Article

 Introduction

-Tourism, a globally dominant service sector, exerts profound influence on economic, cultural, social, and political development.
+Tourism, a globally dominant service sector, profoundly influences economic, cultural, social, and political development.
 Its rapid global expansion has underscored its critical role in fostering regional economic growth, particularly within developing nations.
-Since the 1990s, the travel and tourism industry has been a major contributor to global GDP and employment, driven by service-sector growth.
-In 2019, the industry's direct contribution to global GDP reached a substantial 10.3 percent, while its share of global employment stood at 10.4 percent.
-Projections indicate a sustained upward trajectory for these contributions in the years to come.Concurrently, the industry has evolved, prioritizing enhanced tourist experiences and the provision of creative services and products.
+Since the 1990s, the travel and tourism industry has contributed to global GDP and employment, driven by service-sector growth.
+In 2019, the industry's direct contribution to global GDP reached 10.3 percent, while its share of global employment stood at 10.4 percent.
+Projections indicate a sustained upward trajectory for these contributions in the future.
+Concurrently, the industry has evolved, prioritizing enhanced tourist experiences and the provision of creative services and products.
 In recent decades, the concepts of "creative economy," "creative industries," and "creative cities" have gained significant prominence.
 Within this context, creative tourism has emerged as a novel and alternative approach to traditional cultural tourism.
-This form of tourism places emphasis on local culture, traditions, art, and history, actively engaging tourists in the cultural and creative fabric of their destinations.
-Originating in the 1980s and 1990s, creative tourism possesses the potential to guide communities towards sustainable development and progress.
+This form of tourism emphasizes local culture, traditions, art, and history, actively engaging tourists in their destinations' cultural and creative texture.
+Emerging in the 1980s and 1990s, creative tourism has the potential to lead communities toward sustainable development and progress.
 Technological advancements, including widespread internet access and advancements in information and communication technology, have further catalyzed the growth of creative tourism, establishing it as a new paradigm within the tourism industry.
 Consequently, a comprehensive examination of creative tourism indicators and their interrelationship with the development of the tourism industry is crucial.
-This article aims to delve deeper into this subject, offering valuable insights and potential solutions for the optimal utilization and improvement of these indicators to foster the sustainable development of the tourism industry
+This article aims to delve deeper into this subject, offering valuable insights and potential solutions for the optimal utilization and improvement of these indicators to foster the sustainable development of the tourism industry.

 Methodology

-Results
+Results and discussion

-Discussion and Conclusion
+Conclusion

 This research examines the key indicators in the development of creative tourism.
 The results indicate that indicators such as creative industries, creative places, creative experiences, creative individuals, creative culture, and creative development play a significant role in the growth and sustainability of creative tourism.
-Tourism, as one of the top five sources of foreign exchange earnings, has a vital role in economic development and sustainability.
+As one of the top five sources of foreign exchange earnings, tourism has a vital role in economic development and sustainability.
 Special attention to the tourism industry, especially creative tourism, can facilitate the achievement of developmental goals.
 Creative tourism, as a novel concept, has attracted the attention of many researchers.
-This type of tourism, emphasizing local culture, traditions, art, and history, allows tourists to actively engage in local culture and creativity.
+This type of tourism, emphasizing local culture, traditions, art, and history, allows tourists to engage in local culture and creativity actively.
 This not only enhances the tourism experience but also increases social participation through active interaction between tourists and local communities.
 In conclusion, it is suggested that policymakers and tourism managers consider the identified indicators when planning and implementing development programs.
 Policymakers should create frameworks that support creative tourism initiatives, enhance infrastructure, and provide training programs for local artisans and cultural practitioners.
 Additionally, fostering collaborations between local communities and tourism operators can further enhance the sustainability and impact of creative tourism.
 Moreover, establishing local and international networks for exchanging experiences and best practices can help improve the quality of creative tourism services and products.
-By creating a supportive environment and facilitating access to financial and technical resources, sustainable and comprehensive development of creative tourism can be achieved, ensuring long-term benefits for both tourists and local communities
+By creating a supportive environment and facilitating access to financial and technical resources, sustainable and comprehensive development of creative tourism can be achieved, ensuring long-term benefits for both tourists and local communities.

 Funding